jindian/linux_note/GRUB2/enter_boot_mode.md

 Next in grub_linux_boot before involving grub_relocator32_boot, what preparations are done before grub transfers control to linux source code?

-1. Set video mode with grub_video_set_mode.
+1. Set video mode with grub_video_set_mode with configuration in environment parameter
-2. Setup video mode with grub_linux_setup_video
+2. Setup video mode with grub_linux_setup_video to linux_params
-3. Initialize video parameters
+3. Initialize video parameters of linux_params
 4. Allocate memory for linux parameters and added memory regions to e820 map
 5. Get relstart and involve it to transfer control to linux code